dmnielsen/scrape_sbtb/analysis/README.md

 # SBTB grade analysis
-This is a markdown version of the jupyter notebook ```analysis_sbtb.ipynb```.
+This is a markdown version of the jupyter notebook ```analysis_sbtb.ipynb```, while I'm working, I hate saving doing version control on the output of jupyter notebooks, so this serves as an output checkpoint.

 This goes through an overview of the data pulled, looking at grade distribution and genres for site and by reviewer.

 ```python